symbol/symbol-docs/source/cli.rst

 Transaction
 ===========

-Transactions are signed with the profiles created with ``nem2-cli profile create``, ``nem2-cli profile import``, or ``nem2-cli account generate -s``.
+Transactions are signed with the profiles created with ``symbol-cli profile create``, ``symbol-cli profile import``, or ``symbol-cli account generate -s``.

-By default, the developer has to query if a transaction announced to the network has been included in a block or not with the command ``nem2-cli transaction status``.
+By default, the developer has to query if a transaction announced to the network has been included in a block or not with the command ``symbol-cli transaction status``.
 To wait until the transaction gets confirmed or rejected, pass the ``--sync`` option to the transaction command.

 **Transaction Info**